 (4) Recommends review of the agreement by an attorney or other representative chosen by the resident.

+B. Short-term residential care.
+Except as provided in §D(7)(c) and (8)(c) and (d) of this regulation, the resident or resident agent and the assisted living manager or designee shall sign a resident agreement for a person admitted for short-term residential care.

 C. The assisted living program shall:

 (1) Give a copy of the signed resident agreement to the resident and the resident agent;